birdietiger/publicspaces-webexteams/README.md

 # Public Spaces for Cisco Webex Teams

 > Cisco Spark is now Webex Teams!
-You will notice changes to this packages to reflect those changes.
+You will notice changes to this project to reflect those changes.
 [Read why this is more than just a rebrand.](https://developer.webex.com/blog/blog-details-9738.html)

 Installation
 ------------